swedenconnect/ca-headless/README.md

 1. Create an instance data folder with the instance-id as the folder name, and then create a subfolder named "keys" inside the instance folder.
 2. Generate keys for the CA and its OCSP responder and store the applicable files in the "keys" folder.
 3. Update the application.properties file with appropriate property settings for the new instance.
 4. Restart the CA service.
-This will cause the service to initialize the new instance CA repository and to generate new self issued CA certificate and OCSP certificate in the "repository" and the "certs" folders.
+This will cause the service to initialize the new instance CA repository and to generate new self-issued CA certificate and OCSP certificate in the "repository" and the "certs" folders.

 If this CA instance is a root CA (is not signed by another CA higher in the trust path), then stop here.
 If this CA is a CA that should be signed by a root CA, then proceed as described in the next steps below.
 These instructions assume that the new instance created through step 1-4 is named "new-ca".